Chebyshev-Cantelli PAC-Bayes-Bennett Inequality for the Weighted Majority Vote: Introduction

 \citet{MLIS20} proposed an alternative second-order oracle bound, the tandem bound, based on second order Markov's inequality.
 While the second order Markov's inequality is weaker than the Chebyshev-Cantelli inequality, the resulting bound has no oracle quantities in the denominator, which allows tight translation to an empirical bound.
 Additionally, \citeauthor{MLIS20} proposed an efficient procedure for minimization of their empirical bound.
 They have shown that minimization of the empirical bound does not lead to deterioration of the test error.

 Our work can be seen as a bridge between the tandem bound and the C-bounds, and as an improvement of both.
 The key novelty is a new parametric form of Chebyshev-Cantelli inequality, which preserves the tightness of Chebyshev-Cantelli, but avoids oracle quantities in the denominator.
 This allows both efficient translation to empirical bounds and efficient minimization.
 We derive two new second order oracle bounds based on the new inequality, one using the tandem loss and the other using the tandem loss with an offset.
 For empirical estimation of the latter we derive a PAC-Bayes-Bennett inequality.
 The overall contributions can be summarized as follows: \begin{enumerate}[leftmargin=*] \item We propose a new parametric form of the Chebyshev-Cantelli inequality, which has no variance in the denominator and preserves tightness of the original bound.
 The new form allows efficient minimization and empirical estimation. \item We propose two new second order oracle bounds for the weighted majority vote based on the new form of the Chebyshev-Cantelli inequality.
-The bounds have two advantages: (1) they are amenable to tight translation to empirical bounds; and (2) the resulting empirical bounds are amenable to efficient minimization. \item We derive a PAC-Bayes-Bennett inequality, which improves on the PAC-Bayes-Bernstein inequality by \citet{SLCB+12}.
-The inequality is used for bounding the tandem loss with an offset. \end{enumerate}
+The bounds have two advantages: (1) they are amenable to tight translation to empirical bounds; and (2) the resulting empirical bounds are amenable to efficient minimization. \item We derive a new concentration of measure inequality, which we name the PAC-Bayes-Bennett inequality.
+It improves on the PAC-Bayes-Bernstein inequality of \citet{SLCB+12}.
+We use the inequality for bounding the tandem loss with an offset. \end{enumerate}